SharmaS2022/virtual-advisor/README.md

 Change #9 - Line 109 - To change the photo that appears in the "Major Requirements" Box, change the text within the line that currently says "ihttps://placehold.it/300x200" to "images/file_name.png" Upload the image of your choice to the images folder on github.
 See the tutorial video for detailed instructions on how to do this.

-Change #10 - Line 114 - To change the major listed in the description of the "Major Requirements" page description, replace the text that currently reads "(MAJOR)".
+Change #10 - Line 114 - To change the major listed in the description of the "Major Requirements" page, replace the text that currently reads "(MAJOR)".

 Change #11 - Line 126 - To change the photo that appears in the "Recommended Courses" Box, change the text within the line that currently says           "ihttps://placehold.it/300x200" to "images/file_name.png" Upload the image of your choice to the images folder on github.
 See the tutorial video for detailed instructions on how to do this.

+Change #12 - Line 131 - To change the departmnet listed in the description of the "Recommended Courses" page, replace the text that currently reads "DEPARTMENT".

+Change #13 - Line 143 - To change the photo that appears in the "Sample Schedule" Box, change the text within the line that currently says           "ihttps://placehold.it/300x200" to "images/file_name.png" Upload the image of your choice to the images folder on github.
+See the tutorial video for detailed instructions on how to do this.

+#### Step 4: Click the green "commit changes" button on the bottom of the screen.

+### Changes to Major Requirements Page (requirements.html)

+### Changes to Recommended Courses Page (recommended.html)

+### Changes to Sample Schedule Page (sampleschedule.html)